 The Minor Program in History consists of six subjects, which must include:

-- Three undergraduate elective or seminar subjects from the History curriculum
+- Four undergraduate introductory or intermediate subjects from the History curriculum

 - 21H.390 Seminar in Historical Methods (offered only in the Spring)